Voovs/Cli-Audio-Trimmer/README.md

 ### State of Project

-<strong>Barely works</strong>.
+<strong>Almost works</strong>.
 Currently at a very early stage of development.
+Most of it works, though exporting still doesn't have a dedicated screen.
+Exporting won't overwrite files and just crashes if there's a naming conflict.
-Lots of odd bugs.
-Wait for at least v0.1.0 before using
+Otherwise it's usable.
+Wait for at least v0.1.0 for a more polished experience

 <!-- ❌ 🟡 ✅ -->